semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 $ heroku apps:create monorepo-users
 ```

-Deployment starts with a Git push.
-A neat trick is to create a disposable repository, thus ensure we don't mess with the monorepo Git history.
+We can pretty much Git-push the code as-is to Heroku, and it will take care of rest.
+A neat trick is to create a disposable repository, thus ensuring we don't mess with the main monorepo Git history.

 ``` bash
 $ cd services/users